R.E.P.O. official header art showing robot scavengers in a haunted industrial facility.

 1. Lethal Company

 This is still the closest overall recommendation.
 It gives you the same friend-group pressure, the same “one mistake ruins the plan” energy, and the same kind of clips where voice comms become half the entertainment.
 It is a little less about physical slapstick and a little more about salvage tension, but the social loop is extremely close.
+If your group is split between these two specifically, use R.E.P.O. vs Lethal Company to break the tie faster.

 Best for: groups that want the nearest overall match.